Q: Can an ulcer be completely cured?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The development of H2 blockers (Zantac®, Pepcid®, Tagamet®, Axid®) and then Proton Pump Inhibitors (Prilosec®, Prevacid®, Nexium®, Aciphex®, Dexilant®, Zegerid®, and Protonix®) allow for most ulcers to be completely healed with medication.
+The development of H2 blockers (Pepcid®, Tagamet®, Axid®) and then Proton Pump Inhibitors (Prilosec®, Prevacid®, Nexium®, Aciphex®, Dexilant®, Zegerid®, and Protonix®) allow for most ulcers to be completely healed with medication.
 With these treatment developments, surgery for peptic ulcer disease is seldom needed.

-These types of ulcers are caused primarily by two things: H. pylori infections and medications, such as aspirin and other non-steroidal anti-inflammatory drugs or NSAIDs, such as ibuprofin (Advil® and Motrin®) and naproxen (Aleve®).
+These types of ulcers are caused primarily by three things: Stomach acids, H. pylori infections and medications, such as aspirin and other non-steroidal anti-inflammatory drugs or NSAIDs, such as ibuprofen (Advil® and Motrin®) and naproxen (Aleve®).

 Contrary to popular belief, the normal stress of day-to-day life does not cause or contribute to ulcers.
 Also, there’s no genetic link involved with the risk for developing ulcers, and diet has no effect on the healing of an ulcer either.